deanOfWalls/deanOfWalls/resume.md

 * Website: [`http://deanwalls.com`](http://deanwalls.com)
 * LinkedIn: [`https://www.linkedin.com/in/deanofwalls/`](https://www.linkedin.com/in/deanofwalls/)

-### Summary
+### Professional Summary

-* Entry-level Full-Stack Developer with a diverse background in commercial driving, technical support, nursing, and game design.
+* Entry-level Full-Stack Developer with a diverse background in commercial driving, technical support, nursing, and game design, bringing a unique perspective to software development.
-* Proficient in Java, Spring Boot, and web technologies.
+* Proficient in Java, Spring Boot, JavaScript, and web technologies, with a strong foundation in object-oriented programming (OOP) principles.
+* Skilled in multiple programming languages including Java, JavaScript, TypeScript, and C#, which enable me to tackle complex software development challenges effectively.
-* Detail-oriented and adept at tackling complex challenges.
+* Detail-oriented and adept at diagnosing and solving problems, committed to delivering high-quality software solutions.
-* Eager to kick-start my career in software development and contribute effectively to development projects.
+* Eager to kick-start my career in software development and contribute effectively to development projects, utilizing my skills in coding, debugging, and collaborative development.

 ## Personal Projects